Massage Therapy Calgary SW

 Cindy Gutierrez – Registered Massage Therapist

 Cindy Gonzalez was born and raised in Calgary, Alberta.
 She has always had a strong interest in body health.
 After graduating high school in “99”, she took some time to discover her true passions.

 She graduated from MH Vicars School of Massage Therapy, June 2012.
 Cindy completed the 2200-hour program of intense anatomy, physiology, orthopedic assessments, passive and active stretching and various massage techniques.
-She is also an A.R.T (Active Release Technique) Practitioner, became fully certified in January 2015.
+She also completed all of the A.R.T (Active Release Technique) courses, and was fully certified in January 2015.